-Positive Parenting Your Baby: 4 to 14 months
+Positive Parenting Your Baby: Your Game Plan

 Your baby is developing his own personality.
 What do you need to know to be a great parent?
 Your growing baby's developmental tasks, your priorities, and a simple Parents' Gameplan, all set up to make your life easier when you've got only three minutes to read before he wakes up.